 If you have any fabulous ideas like taping baby socks onto your tiny feline friend’s feet to avoid being scratched, or wearing snow pants, bird gloves, and possibly a face shield while bathing your cat, forget it.
 Now, I’m not saying that I tried any or all of these things — I’m just throwing it out there that I’m pretty damn sure none of these options work.
 No matter how much you want them to.
 Trust me.

-Have you ever bathed your cat?
+Have you ever tried your hand at cat baths?
 How long did it take you to recover?
 Is there any scarring?
-Share your war stories in the comments.
+Share your war stories about bathing cats in the comments.

 Read more about cats and bathing on Catster: